 - Reporting on the Extracted Sentiments in SAP Analytics Cloud

 Connecting to Twitter API using library tweepy

 In order to fetch the live tweets from Twitter, you need to have Twitter API credentials (Access Token, Access Secret, Consumer Key, and Consumer Secret).
 This can be generated by creating an application on Twitter.
-To get the Consumer Key & Consumer Secret, you need to log into the developer section of Twitter and create an app there.
+To get the Consumer Key & Consumer Secret, you need to log into the developer section of Twitter (you can refer this Blog) and create an app there.
 Before we move ahead, please keep these details ready.

 Now, it’s time to logon to SAP Data Intelligence and gets started.
 Once you logged in, you need to click on “ML Scenario Manager” tiles to create a machine learning scenario.
 If you have already created an ML scenario before, you can simply use it.

 Create a Python Notebook where we will be writing the python code to carry out our analysis.
 Select the “Notebooks” tab and click the “+”-sign.
 Give a name and description and click “Create” and the Notebook opens in a new window.
 You will be prompted for the kernel, select the default kernel “Python 3”.

 A blank notebook will open in a new window on Jupyter Lab.